Mike Lynch (Colorado politician)

-Michael Spencer "Mike" Lynch is a state representative from Wellington, Colorado.
-A Republican, Lynch represents Colorado House of Representatives District 65, which includes parts of Weld and Larimer counties, including the communities of Windsor, Wellington, Severance, Tinmath, and Eaton.
+Michael Spencer Lynch is a former state representative from Wellington, Colorado.
+A Republican, Lynch most recently represented Colorado House of Representatives District 65, which includes parts of Weld and Larimer counties, including the communities of Windsor, Wellington, Severance, Tinmath, and Eaton.
 Prior to 2020 reapportionment, he represented District 49, which included portions of Larimer and Weld counties in northern Colorado.

 Background

 At the time of his election to the Colorado House of Representatives, Lynch served as the president of The Western Heritage Company.
 Previously, he worked in leadership positions in SHL-Aspen Tree Software and Stryker Corporation.
 He serves on numerous boards, including the Larimer County Rural Land Use Board and the Project Smile Board of Directors.